Piano: Construction and components

 The plate (harp), or metal frame, of a piano is usually made of cast iron.
 A massive plate is advantageous.
 Since the strings vibrate from the plate at both ends, an insufficiently massive plate would absorb too much of the vibrational energy that should go through the bridge to the soundboard.
 While some manufacturers use cast steel in their plates, most prefer cast iron.
 Cast iron is easy to cast and machine, has flexibility sufficient for piano use, is much more resistant to deformation than steel, and is especially tolerant of compression.
 Plate casting is an art, since dimensions are crucial and the iron shrinks about one percent during cooling.
 Including an extremely large piece of metal in a piano is potentially an aesthetic handicap.
 Piano makers overcome this by polishing, painting, and decorating the plate.
 Plates often include the manufacturer's ornamental medallion.

 In an effort to make pianos lighter, Alcoa worked with Winter and Company piano manufacturers to make pianos using an aluminum plate during the 1940s.
 Aluminum piano plates were not widely accepted and were discontinued.
 Prior to this, a piano made almost entirely of aluminum was placed aboard the airship Hindenburg.

 The numerous parts of a piano action are generally made from hardwood, such as maple, beech, or hornbeam.
 Since World War II, makers have also incorporated plastics.
 Early plastics used in some pianos in the late 1940s and 1950s, proved problematic when they lost strength after a few decades of use.
-Beginning in 1961, the New York branch of the Steinway firm incorporated Teflon, a synthetic material developed by DuPont, for some parts of its Permafree grand action in place of cloth bushings.
+Beginning in 1961, the New York branch of the Steinway firm incorporated Teflon, a synthetic material developed by DuPont, for some parts of its so-called Permafree grand action rather than using time-tested wool cloth bushings.

-They abandoned the experiment in 1982 due to excessive friction and a "clicking" that developed over time.
-Teflon is "humidity stable" whereas the wood adjacent to the Teflon swells and shrinks with humidity changes, causing problems.
+They abandoned the experiment in 1982 due to both excessive friction causing sluggishness, and looseness resulting in "clicking".
+The tolerances required of a hard substance in which a pin must freely rotate proved problematic, and because Teflon is "humidity stable" despite swelling and shrinking of the wood adjacent to the Teflon, at certain times of the year, bushings would no longer be firmly captured in their housing.

 More recently, the Kawai firm built pianos with action parts made of carbon fiber reinforced plastic.
 The piano parts manufacturer Wessell, Nickel and Gross has launched a new line of carefully engineered composite parts.
 Thus far these parts have performed reasonably, but it will take decades to know if they equal the longevity of wood.